softwarefactory-project/sf-operator/doc/reference/cli/index.md

 #### backup

-The `backup` subcommand lets you dump a Software Factory's most important files for safekeeping, most important files, such as:
+The `backup` subcommand lets you dump a Software Factory's most important files for safekeeping.

-- MariaDB Zuul database copy
-- secrets backup
-- Zuul project private keys

-To create a backup located in `/tmp/backup` directory of all important objects, run the following command:
+To create a backup located in `/tmp/backup` directory, run the following command:

 ```sh
 sf-operator SF backup --namespace sf --backup_dir /tmp/backup